Soaring granite peaks. Red slick-rock arches. Turquoise-colored alpine lakes.

 But there are few places left in this country where

-you can get away from it all like you can here!
+you can still almost get away from it all like you can here!

-Although I've got to grudgingly admit, it's becoming a lot harder than when I first wrote those words years ago.
+Although I've got to sadly admit, it's becoming a lot harder than when I first wrote those words several years ago.

-There are wondrous sights that are virtually undiscovered.
+There are still wondrous sights that are virtually undiscovered.

-The somewhat universal lack of knowledge ... although decreasing at a depressing rate ... about Utah’s wild areas used to be comforting to old guys like me.
+There used to be a somewhat universal lack of knowledge ... decreasing at a depressing rate ... about Utah’s wild areas.
+That used to be comforting to old guys like me.

 Nonetheless, I know that change is inevitable.
-The world's population isn't decreasing.
+The world's population isn't decreasing despite the best attempts of some people.

 And then we got this: